Legal Assistant Salary

 Are you thinking about pursuing a career in the legal field?
 If a career as a paralegal or legal assistant sounds appealing, you might consider a specialized education that can help you get the training you need to pursue a new career.
 Legal assistants might work in a fast-paced environment, and may need to work on multiple projects under tight deadlines.
 This requires many of them to work full-time and, in some cases, more than 40 hours a week.

-However, legal assistants might be well compensated for their time and work.
+Legal assistants may be well compensated for their time and work.
 According to the Bureau of Labor Statistics, the median annual wage for paralegals and legal assistants was $50,410 in May 2017.
 The lowest 10 percent earned less than $31,130, and the highest 10 percent earned more than $81,180.

 In the top industries that employee legal assistants, the median annual wages in May 2017 were: